xpgram/advance-wars/src/00 - Todo List.md

 If you close the browser and come back, is it easier to assign the correct turn state?
 I haven't gotten that far in mine yet.
 Although, I suspect if my player closed the browser, I wouldn't really care about whether they came back to a movement selection, you know?
 That seems needlessly granular.
 But anyway, yeah.
 There is constant state checking because his system never just *knows* where it is like mine does.
+- One failure of my design, I just realized, is that for online play it is incredibly easy to cheat.
+I'm not sure *how* but I know it's possible.
+Units hidden by fog should be unknown to the player, but the client knows always.
+If a hacker could get the game to log the objects of the map, I can't stop them.
+Ideally this would be information known to the server and shared only when necessary.
+Oh well.
+But anyway, good essay detail, proves I think.

 Todo List cleanup: (some easy ones)
 - [ ] DisplayInfo.ts → Typefaces.ts or something, jfc